CoverProtocol/protocol-proposals/protocols/stabilize/proposal.md

 Risks of protocol include smart contract risks and exposure to undiscovered exploits.
 There have been 2 initial community audits.

 ### Main User Concern
-This is where your users should be convinced that coverage is valuable for them and the protocol.
 The main concern is being exposed to an undiscovered exploit.
 The protocol has a mixture of fixed and active pools.
 The active pools can be changed by the team after a 24 hour timelock.
 Stabilize pools can also deposit into other protocols to earn yield.
 If these protocols have underlying issues, Stabilize users will be exposed.

 ### Possible Incident List